devopness/devopness/docs/cloud-provider-credentials/add-digitalocean-credential.md

     - It will be the text prefixed with `dop_v1_`
     - Be sure to record your personal access token.
 For security purposes, it will not be shown again.
 1. To add the copied credentials to Devopness see [Add a Cloud Provider Credential](/docs/cloud-provider-credentials/add-cloud-provider-credential/)

+> For further details on how to create a DigitalOcean token, please refer to [DigitalOcean documentation](https://docs.digitalocean.com/reference/api/create-personal-access-token/)